Azure-Samples/azuresandbox/terraform-azurerm-mssql/README.md

     * Login: *bootstrapadmin*
     * Password: Use the value stored in the *adminpassword* key vault secret
   * Expand the *Databases* tab and verify you can see *testdb*
-* Optional: Deny internet access to Azure SQL Database
+* Optional: Enable internet access to Azure SQL Database
-  * From the client environment, test DNS configuration
+  * Note: This smoke testing is performed from the client environment (not *jumpwin1*)
-    * Verify that PrivateLink is not already configured on the private network
+  * Verify that PrivateLink is not already configured on the network
     * Open a Windows command prompt and run the following command:

       ```text
       ipconfig /all
       ```

     * Scan the results for *privatelink.database.windows.net* in *Connection-specific DNS Suffix Search List*.
-        * If found, PrivateLink is already configured on the private network.
+      * If found, PrivateLink is already configured on the network.
         * If you are directly connected to a private network, skip this portion of the smoke testing.
         * If you are connected to a private network using a VPN, disconnect from it and try again.
           * If the *privatelink.database.windows.net* DNS Suffix is no longer listed, you can continue.
   * Using Windows PowerShell, run this command and make a note of the *IP4Address* returned:

     ```powershell
     Resolve-DnsName mssql-xxxxxxxxxxxxxxxx.database.windows.net
     ```

   * Navigate to [lookip.net](https://www.lookip.net/ip) and lookup the *IP4Address* from the previous step.
 Examine the *Technical details* and verify that the ISP for the IP Address is *Microsoft Corporation* and the Company is *Microsoft Azure*.
-  * Add Azure SQL Database firewall rule for client IP
+  * Manually enable public access to Azure SQL Database
-    * From the client environment, navigate to *portal.azure.com* > *Home* > *SQL Servers* > *mssql&#x2011;xxxxxxxxxxxxxxxx* > *Security* > *Networking*
+    * Navigate to *portal.azure.com* > *Home* > *SQL Servers* > *mssql&#x2011;xxxxxxxxxxxxxxxx* > *Security* > *Networking*
-    * Confirm *Public network access* is set to *Selected networks*.
+    * On the *Public access* tab, click *Selected networks*
-    * Navigate to *Firewall rules* and click *+ Add your client client IPV4 address...*.
+    * In the *Firewall rules* section, click *Add your client IPv4 address*
-    * Verify a firewall rule was added to match your client IP address.
-      * Note: Only IPv4 addresses will work, so replace any IPv6 addresses with IPv4 addresses.
-Use [whatismyhipaddress.com](https://whatismyipaddress.com) to determine your IPv4 address.
     * Click *Save*
   * Test Internet connectivity to Azure SQL Database
     * Launch *Microsoft SQL Server Management Studio* (SSMS)